Skip to main content

 And I'm beginning to understand that while the politics in Connecticut suck, they suck everywhere.
 And on the suckage scale, CT is certainly not as bad as, say, California or New York or New Jersey.

 We're within 30 minutes of an airport that can get us anywhere in the world we want to go.
 And let's not remind Thea of how many excellent race tracks we have within a day's drive (13 at my last count?)
-And when I stop racing and start doing more stewarding, I can get back into flying there instead of letting someone kill me on the highway.
+And when I stop racing and start doing more stewarding, I can get back into flying to tracks instead of letting someone kill me on the highway.

 Comments